PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Introduction

-We call our method PACE.
-It marries generalization of PArameter-efficient fine-tuning with Consistency rEgularization.
-The name reflects our goal of keeping the output behavior of the fine-tuned model in pace with pre-trained one.
+Our method, called PACE, marries generalization of PArameter-efficient fine-tuning with Consistency rEgularization.
+Its name, PACE, reflects our goal of keeping the output behavior of the fine-tuned model \textit{in pace with} the pre-trained one.
 Despite its simplicity, theoretical analysis confirms that \our not only implicitly regularizes weight gradients for better generalization but also implicitly aligns the fine-tuned model with the pre-trained counterpart to retain knowledge from large-scale pre-training data.
-Experimental evidence supports our theories. \our outperforms existing PEFT methods, achieving superior results across four adaptation benchmarks.
-Our key contributions are: {\roman{enumi}.} \begin{enumerate}[leftmargin=0.7cm] \item We establish a theory connecting smaller weight gradient norms and larger datasets with enhanced generalization, motivating gradient reduction and model alignment for fine-tuning. \item We propose \our, a simple yet effective method perturbing features from adapters with multiplicative noise and constraining output of fine-tuned model to be consistent across perturbations. \item Our theoretical and empirical evidence confirms that \our implicitly regularizes gradients and aligns the fine-tuned model with the pre-trained one. \our excels on 4 visual adaptation tasks. \item We provide novel theoretical explanations for how gradient penalization and consistency regularization benefit generalization, offering fundamental insights applicable across deep learning. \end{enumerate}
+Experimental evidence supports our theories. \our improves existing PEFT methods, achieving superior results across six adaptation benchmarks.
+Our key contributions are: {\roman{enumi}.} \begin{enumerate}[leftmargin=0.7cm] \item We establish a theory connecting smaller weight gradient norms and larger datasets with enhanced generalization, motivating gradient reduction and model alignment for fine-tuning. \item We propose \our, a simple yet effective method perturbing features from adapters with multiplicative noise and constraining output of fine-tuned model to be consistent across perturbations. \item Our theoretical and empirical evidence confirms that \our implicitly regularizes gradients and aligns the fine-tuned model with the pre-trained one. \our excels on 4 visual adaptation tasks. \item We provide novel theoretical explanations of how gradient penalization and consistency regularization benefit generalization, offering fundamental insights applicable across deep learning. \end{enumerate}